 *MAKE SURE: Make copies of your NOA and your contract just in case.

-3. Packing.
 I’m not going to tell you how to pack your bag, but you should probably take out half of whatever it is you’re thinking about bringing.
-Usually you’ll be allowed two checked bags, a carry-on, and a personal bag.
+Usually, you’ll be allowed two checked bags, a carry-on, and a personal bag.
 You.
 Do.
 Not.
 Need.
 More.
 Than.
 That.
 I swear you don’t.
-Korea has a lot of foreign products for not too much more than if you brought them from home.
+Korea has a lot of foreign products for not too much more than if you bought them from home.
 It’s not some isolated third world country.
 Here’s what you don’t need:

 - Toiletries.
 You’re going to be fairly close to either a Home Plus, a Lotte Mart, or an E-mart.
 They have tampons, pads, toothbrushes, toothpaste, shampoos, conditioners, razors, shaving creams, lotions, and all the Western branded stuff you’re used to.
 Save the space.

 - Clothes that will fit after you lose ten pounds.
 Just don’t do that to yourself.
 Save the space.

 - Books.
 Take those books out. right. now.

 I do recommend bringing your own fluoride toothpaste, though.
 I haven’t heard anything great about Korean toothpaste, and I’ve met a lot of people who have had dental problems after a few months here.
 When I went home for the first time, my dentist told me that while my teeth were in good shape, they did have some signs that cavities could be on their way if I wasn’t a bit more careful.
 So I packed a bunch of fluoride toothpaste and mouthwash.
 Cross fingers, but I’m still cavity-free.

 4. Figure out your airport to guesthouse/home situation.